 Does your horse toss their head if ridden by a more skilled rider?

 Lastly, if all else fails, it may be time for your horse to have their teeth floated.
 Horses need normal dental work – called floating – in order for them to comfortably wear a bit in their mouth.
-Without dental work on a regular basis, the horse’s head tossing may continue and even get worse as their pain increases.
+Both equine dental research and common wisdom among horse professionals indicate that without dental work on a regular basis, the horse’s head tossing may continue and even get worse as their pain increases.
 Equine dental specialists are available in most areas but most vets are well equipped to do this work.

 In summary, if your horse tosses their head you should: